Arraignment Process in Pennsylvania - What is Arraignment - What to Expect at Preliminary Arraignment

 At your arraignment, you will appear before a magistrate.
 You will be told the criminal charges against you and provided a copy of the complaint outlining these charges.
 If you were arrested based on a warrant, you will also be given a copy of this warrant and any supporting affidavits.
 The court will then advise you of your rights, including your right to a Pittsburgh criminal defense attorney, a preliminary hearing, and to be released on a bail bond.

-You will learn at this arraignment whether you will be released on your own recognizance or detained by the police, and whether you can be released on a bail bond.
-Your release depends on a number of factors, including the offense with which you are currently charged, your criminal history, your employment and financial status, and your ties to the community.
+You will learn at this arraignment whether you will be released on your own recognizance or detained by the police and whether you can be released on a bail bond.
+Your release depends on several factors, including the offense with which you are currently charged, your criminal history, your employment and financial status, and your ties to the community.
 The magistrate has some discretion in allowing your release on your own recognizance or on bail.
-The magistrate can also determine whether you can be released on unsecured bail, which does not require paying any money up front.
-If you are charged with a felony or violence offense, you will likely be required to pay bail to be released or bail may be denied.
+The magistrate can also determine whether you can be released on unsecured bail, which does not require paying any money upfront.
+If you are charged with a felony or violent offense, you will likely be required to pay bail to be released or bail may be denied.

 The Formal Arraignment